-We are proud to have been awarded the Healthcare Equality Index's Leadership Status in 2015, 2016, 2017, and 2018.
-The Healthcare Equality Index reviews health care facilities’ policies and practices to ensure equal access and treatment of LGBTQ patients, visitors and employees.
+We are proud to have been awarded the Healthcare Equality Index's Leadership Status every cycle between 2015 and 2022.
+The Healthcare Equality Index reviews health care facilities’ policies and practices to ensure equal access and treatment of LGBTQ+ patients, visitors, and employees.

-Employment non-discrimination: We welcome all people to apply to our open job positions, regardless of their sexual orientation, gender identity, or gender expression.
+- Employment non-discrimination: We welcome all people to apply to open job positions, regardless of their sexual orientation, gender identity, or gender expression.

-Our hospital is committed to ensuring that all LGBTQ patients, families, and staff work, visit, and receive care in an LGBTQ affirming environment.
-We offer single-stall bathrooms in many of our locations for the comfort of all of our visitors.
+Our hospital is committed to ensuring that all LGBTQ+ patients, families, and staff work, visit, and receive care in an LGBTQ+-affirming environment.
+We offer single-stall bathrooms in many of our locations for the comfort of all visitors.

 Our staff and departments

-Several departments at Boston Children’s are focused on providing culturally competent care to our LGBTQ patients:
+Several departments at Boston Children’s are focused on providing culturally competent care to our LGBTQ+ patients and families:

-The Division of Adolescent/Young Adult Medicine provides primary and specialty care services to patients ages 10 to 23.
-The division founded the Boston Leadership Education in Adolescent Health (LEAH) Program, which aims to improve the health of adolescents in the United States through education, research, and program development.
+- The Division of Adolescent/Young Adult Medicine provides primary and specialty care services to patients ages 10 to 23 years.
+The division founded the Boston Leadership Education in Adolescent Health (LEAH) Program, which aims to improve the health of adolescents in the U.S. through education, research, and program development.
 Its goal is to train the next generation of health care leaders in adolescent health.

-The Behavioral Health, Endocrinology, Gynecology, Urology (BEING-U) program is dedicated to providing care and support to infants, children, adolescents, and young adults with differences or disorders of sexual development.
+- The Behavioral Health, Endocrinology, Gynecology, Urology (BEING-U) program is dedicated to providing care and support to infants, children, adolescents, and young adults with differences of sexual development.
 Our program includes specialists with expertise in treating conditions that cause ambiguous genitalia (a birth defect of the sex organs).

-The Boston HIV Adolescent Provider and Peer Education Network for Services (HAPPENS) provides services to youth 12 to 24 years old who are HIV positive or at risk for the disease and other sexually transmitted diseases.
-HAPPENS offers free HIV counseling and testing for young adults 13 and older, and free sexual transmitted infections and viral hepatitis testing for young adults ages 13 to 24.
+- The Boston HIV Adolescent Provider and Peer Education Network for Services (HAPPENS) provides services to youth ages 12 to 24 years who are HIV positive or at risk for the disease and other sexually transmitted diseases.
+HAPPENS offers free HIV counseling and testing for young adults ages 13 and older, and free sexual transmitted infections and viral hepatitis testing for young adults ages 13 to 24.

 Division of Adolescent/Young Adult Medicine, whose primary research is in the behavioral sciences and social epidemiology, addressing social and physical environmental influences on physical activity, nutritional patterns, and eating disorders risk in school and community settings.
 Her research interests also include lesbian, gay, bisexual, and transgender adolescent health, in which she is examining sexual orientation group disparities in health in adolescence and identifying determinants with the goal of eliminating these disparities.

-Researcher and social worker in the Center for Gender Surgery, whose research interests include ethical issues in gender-affirming care, expectations and outcomes for gender affirming surgeries, and how and whether providers are prepared to work with gender minority patients.
+Researcher and social worker in Gynecology, whose research interests include ethical issues in gender-affirming care, expectations and outcomes for gender affirming surgeries, and how and whether providers are prepared to work with gender minority patients.

 Medical fellow, Division of Adolescent/Young Adult Medicine, who researches transgender and gender nonconforming adolescents’ experiences in primary care as well as the relationship of gender identity and body image.
 She has done research related to contraceptive education and provision in adolescents and young adults.